luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-fat should be utilized now so for the first 12 hours I'm not going to use the fact I'm going to use up my glycogen stores how am I gonna feel I'm gonna feel okay unless I'm a junkie then I'm gonna want to eat you know that's junk enos because your sugar will never drop I'm gonna say that again your sugar will never drop you can fast for seven days your blood sugar will come down but you will not
+fat should be utilized now so for the first 12 hours I'm not going to use the fact I'm going to use up my glycogen stores how am I going to feel I'm going to feel okay unless I'm a junkie then I'm going to want to eat you know that's junk enos because your sugar will never drop I'm going to say that again your sugar will never drop you can fast for seven days your blood sugar will come down but you will not